MKLab-ITI/JGNN/README.md

 Graph Neural Networks (GNNs) are getting more and more popular;
 they can reason from relational information and perform inference from small datasets.
-JGNN provides GNNs to native Java applications and supports cross-platform machine learning, such as on Android, without specific hardware or firmware.
+JGNN implements GNNs for native Java applications to supports cross-platform machine learning, such as on Android, without dedicated hardware or firmware.

 * [Tutorials](tutorials/README.md)
 * [Javadoc](https://mklab-iti.github.io/JGNN/)